Start9Labs/documentation/site/source/user-manual/upgrade-02/upgrade-diy.rst

 #.
 Then take the new SD card with 0.3.0 on it and place it into the microSD card slot on your Embassy (not into the adaptor - that is for the old SD card!)

 #.
-Next, plug the SSD into one of the USB 3.0 ports (blue) on your Embassy, then reconnect the Ethernet cable if not already connected.
+Next, plug the SSD into one of the USB 3.0 (blue) ports on your Embassy, then reconnect the Ethernet cable if not already connected.

 #.
 Now the power cable can be connected and the Embassy powered up.

 Power Up
 --------

 #.
-Embassy will power up and then initialize, a process of less than 5 minutes if you purchased an image, or about 10-20 minutes if you built from source.
+Embassy will power up and then initialize, a process of less than 5 minutes if you downloaded the image, or about 10-20 minutes if you built from source.
 Once complete you will hear a _bep_ to indicate it is initialized and then a _chime_ sound to indicate it is online.

 #.
 On your computer, open up a browser and go to http://embassy.local